add2cal/docs/src/integration/react.md

-# Using Buttons and Forms with React
+# How to integrate Buttons and RSVP Forms with React

 ## Step 0: Pick a solution

 As React projects can be very versatile, there are multiple potential ways to work with the Add to Calendar Button.

 * In rather basic projects, you can use the Web Component out-of-the-box.